Improved quantum data analysis: Preliminaries

 Note that if $\rho$ and $A$ are diagonal matrices then we reduce to the classical case, where the diagonal elements of~$\rho$ form a probability distribution on~$[d]$ and the diagonal elements of $A$ give a real-valued random variable.

-We will use the term \emph{quantum event} for an observable $A \in \CC^{d \times d}$ with $0 \leq A \leq \Id$; i.e., a self-adjoint operator with all its eigenvalues between~$0$ and~$1$.
+We will use the term \emph{quantum event}\footnote{Also known as a \emph{POVM element} in the quantum information literature.} for an observable $A \in \CC^{d \times d}$ with $0 \leq A \leq \Id$; i.e., a self-adjoint operator with all its eigenvalues between~$0$ and~$1$.
 A state $\rho \in \CC^{d \times d}$ assigns a probability $0 \leq \E_\rho[A] \leq 1$ to each event.
 We reserve the term \emph{projector} for the special case when $A^2 = A$; i.e., when all of $A$'s eigenvalues are either~$0$ or~$1$.
 Note that we have not exactly paralleled the classical terminology, where an ``event'' is a random variable with all its values equal to~$0$ or~$1$, but: (i)~it's convenient to have a brief term for observables~$A$ with $0 \leq A \leq \Id$; (ii)~the terminology ``projector'' is very standard.
 Of course, by the spectral theorem, every quantum event~$A$ may be written as

 A \emph{quantum measurement} $\cM$, also known as a positive-operator valued measure (POVM), is a sequence $\cM = (A_1, \dots, A_k)$ of quantum events with $A_1 + \dotsb + A_k = \Id$.
 Since

 a state $\rho$ and a measurement $\cM$ determine a probability distribution $p$ on $[k]$ defined by $p_i = \E_\rho[A_i]$ for $i = 1, \dotsc, k$.
 A common scenario is that of a \emph{two-outcome measurement}, associated to any quantum event~$A$; this is the measurement $\cM = (\ol{A}, A)$, where $\ol{A} = \Id - A$.